jpweldon/Cryptocurrency_Stock_Correlation/README.md

 Do price movements of Ethereum correspond with movements in the quantity of tweets referencing Ethereum?
 If so, do movements in the price of Ethereum  pre-date, align, or post-date movements in the quantity of tweets referencing the cryptocurrency?

-Do price movements of Ripple correspond with movements in the quantity of tweets referencing Ripple?
-If so, do movements in the price of Ripple  pre-date, align, or post-date movements in the quantity of tweets referencing the cryptocurrency?
+Do price movements of Litecoin correspond with movements in the quantity of tweets referencing Litecoin?
+If so, do movements in the price of Litecoin  pre-date, align, or post-date movements in the quantity of tweets referencing the cryptocurrency?

-Based on the analysis of Bitcoin, Ethereum, and Ripple, do movements in the price of the various cryptocurrencies in the market and their respective movements in the quantity of tweets referencing the cryptocurrencies correlate with each other?
+Based on the analysis of Bitcoin, Ethereum, and Litecoin, do movements in the price of the various cryptocurrencies in the market and their respective movements in the quantity of tweets referencing the cryptocurrencies correlate with each other?

 ### Datasets to be Used: